wazuh/wazuh-documentation/source/user-manual/manager/manual-email-report/index.rst

 .. warning::

    Wazuh doesn't handle SMTP authentication.
-If your email service uses this, you will need to :doc:`configure a server relay <smtp-authentication>`.
+If your email service uses this, you need to :doc:`configure a server relay <smtp-authentication>`.

 Granular email options
 ----------------------